 All facilities continue to be sanitized per CDC guidelines for the public’s safety.

 We're following CDC guidelines, as well as procedures from the Police Jury on how to keep our community members safe.
-Those include a five-day quarantine of all returned items, the installation of sneeze guards at all service desks, the use of EPA-registered household disinfectants to clean all surfaces, rearrangement of library furniture to allow for appropriate space for proper social distancing, outside seating where possible, the use of alcohol-based wipes or sprays for electronics.
+Those include the installation of sneeze guards at all service desks, the use of EPA-registered household disinfectants to clean all surfaces, rearrangement of library furniture to allow for appropriate space for proper social distancing, outside seating where possible, the use of alcohol-based wipes or sprays for electronics.

-Wearing a mask while visiting all library locations is required by Governor's order.
+Wearing a mask while visiting all library locations is highly encouraged.

 For our safety and the safety of others, we are not accepting donations.
 Please do not leave materials outside the building.

 Use of public computers is limited to one hour per day.

 Curbside service is available at all locations, but there is a change to the service.

 This resource is brought to you by ProQuest.
 This database includes coverage of the COVID-19 outbreak, this database curates openly available content related to coronaviruses.
 It includes thousands of open-access articles from the world’s leading publishers as well as current research from pre-print repositories such as arXiv and will continue to grow and evolve as more is learned about the pandemic.